Jump to Section

 DAD2172 Studio Project 1

-This subject covers the basic process of product development in lifestyle brands, from ideation of product concepts to creation of physical prototypes (mainly by sewing).
-It will also introduce the fundamental concept of sourcing and costing strategy, i.e. developing a prototype of good quality at relatively low cost.
+This subject covers the basic process of product development in lifestyle brands, from the ideation of product concepts to the creation of physical prototypes (mainly by sewing).
+It will also introduce the fundamental concept of sourcing and costing strategy, i.e. developing a prototype of good quality at a relatively low cost.

 6